-Chick has difficulty getting out of the egg.
 This can be due to a weak chick, wrong positioning, or a particularly hard shell.
+It can be hard to know when to help a chick hatch.
 Pay attention!
 The hatching process can take a varying amount of time and it’s heartbreaking to know in retrospect that you did more harm than good by interference.
 However, if a chick has pipped a hole in the shell but hasn’t progressed further for 24 hours and you see dried membranes, it may be that a little assistance is needed.
 Try to carefully moisten the membranes with a wet paper towel.
 After you’ve done that, gently chip away bits of shell around the egg’s “equator”, imitating the natural hatching process.

 To avoid such extremes, have an extra power bank (UPS) into which you can plug your incubator, and/or an emergency generator.
 If you don’t have one on hand at the moment, place incubator in a small room and heat it as thoroughly as possible (with a gas or wood stove, for example).
 You might also want to surround the incubator with hot water bottles, just don’t overdo it.
 Hope for the best; often, even if the eggs cool down for 24 hours or so they will still hatch, only with a delay of a day or two.